Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Dimension Reduction

 \end{assum}

 Assumption 2(i) is also standard in high dimensional statistics literature.
-It allows for non-singular noise matrices, large noise magnitudes and divergence in the maximum eigenvalue of the (covariance of the) noise.
-This assumption is very much reflective of financial markets and is used in \cite{caner2022}.
+It allows for non-singular noise matrices, large noise magnitudes.
+Since $\Sigma_{U,-j}$ is diagonal and diagonals have error variances, we use a common upper bound for a single variance in (i) and maximum variances over errors in (ii).
+This large positive $\Gamma$ is very much reflective of financial markets.